Alberta Election

 What is the contribution limit?

-Contributions cannot exceed $4,000 per calendar year to any party, or combination of parties, constituency associations, candidates, nomination contestants or leadership contestants.
+Only persons ordinarily resident in Alberta can contribute a maximum of $4,300 per calendar year to any combination of political parties, constituency associations, candidates, and leadership contestants.

 What is considered a contribution?